shaw5lee/Resources/Programming/README.md

 - idiv
 - imul
 - xor
+  - Performs the logical exclusive-or operation on two registers
+  - can be used with duplicate registers to zero it out
+    - a bit more efficient than `mov r, 0`
 - ror
 - rol
 - shr
 - shl
 - xchg
   - Swaps the contents of the given two registers
+  - Neither argument can be an immediate value.
+Both must be either registers or a register and memory.
+  - 32-bit registers implicitly zeroes the high dword.

 ## Networking